2006 NASDAQ-100 Open – Women's singles

+Svetlana Kuznetsova defeated Maria Sharapova in the final, 6–4, 6–3 to win the women's singles tennis title at the 2006 Miami Open.
+It was her first Tier I title and sixth overall, and her first title of any kind since September 2004.

 Kim Clijsters was the defending champion, but lost in the second round to Jill Craybas.

-Svetlana Kuznetsova won in an all-Russian final, 6–4, 6–3, against Maria Sharapova.
-It was her first Tier I title and sixth overall, and her first title of any kind since September 2004.

 Seeds

 All seeds received a bye into the second round.